anonimitoraf/skerrick/README.md

 # JIVE
 **J**avascript **I**nteractive de**V**elopment **E**nvironment (I could've gone for JIDE but doesn't sound as nice and is also not an actual word ;))

-REPL-driven development for Javascript in Emacs.
-Powered by [Replete](https://github.com/jamesdiacono/Replete)
+REPL-driven development for NodeJS in Emacs.

 Inspired by (check them out!):
 * SLIME: The Superior Lisp Interaction Mode for Emacs